jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ---
 ### Overview

 We are pleased to host a virtual camp!
 The camp will be hosted Monday-Friday from **August 10-14**.
-The camp offers instruction on 3 topics: Programming with Python, Introduction to Algebra, and General Sciences.
-Each day of the camp will have three 2 hour blocks, where each block is dedicated to one of the topics.
-Python will be offered every day from 10am-12pm, Algebra will be offered from 1pm-3pm, and General Sciences will be offered 4pm-6pm.
-Each topic will meet 5 times, a block every day.
+Each day of the camp will be split into several 1.5-2 hour blocks, where each block is dedicated to a specific topic.
+Topics will be based on student interest, which will be gauged by the sign-up form above.
+Possible topics include math, computer science, general sciences, robotics/engineering, an more.
+Students are encouraged to attend all the blocks in any given day, however students may choose to attend fewer.

 ### Prerequisites